till-ko/revealjs-thm-template/example.md

 # RevealJS meets Markdown

-The following slides show the use of External Markdown to generate beautiful Presentations.
+The following slides show how the external example.md is rendered.

 A paragraph with some text and a [link](https://hakim.se).